VenturaNotes/Knowledge/- Topics/chromosome.md

 - Bacterial cells contain only a single circular chromosome, typically tethered to the cell's plasma membrane and highly aggregated into a nucleoid.
 The organelles of eukaryotes, specifically mitochondria and chloroplasts, also contain multiple copies of very small chromosomes arranged in nucleoids.
 Viral chromosomes can consist of one or several single-or double-stranded nucleic acid molecules (DNA or RNA).
 See also ARTIFICIAL CHROMOSOME.
 - https://www2.le.ac.uk/projects/vgec/highereducation/topics/dna-genes-chromosomes
 	- #comment 404 page not found
-	- Overview of DNA, genes, and chromosomes from the Virtual Genetics Education Centre, University of Leicester
+	- Overview of DNA, genes, and chromosomes from the Virtual Genetics Education Center, University of Leicester
 ## Source[^3]
 - $n$.
 A microscopic rod-shaped structure in the nucleus of every cell, containing DNA that encodes the genes and determines hereditary characteristics.
 There are 46 chromosomes in every human somatic cell, 22 pairs of autosomes and one pair of sex chromosomes, whereas each of the sex cells or gametes carries only 23 chromosomes$\textemdash$one member of every pair. chromosomal adj. \[From Greek chroma color + soma a body, so called because they stain deeply with basic dyes]
 ## References